AttilaVural/AttilaVural.github.io/_posts/2023-01-16-Jekyll-new-Hetzner-server.markdown

 > url: "https://attilavural.github.io" # the base hostname & protocol for your site, e.g. http://example.com

-Now upload the jekyll site source files the *topmost* directory of you github pages repo and view it in the browser.
+Now upload the jekyll site source files the *topmost* directory of you github pages repo and view it in the browser at https://attilavural.github.io.

 The folder structure should be like this:
 ```
 <username>.github.io/
 ├─ _posts/